-Hangar-7 at Salzburg Airport is a unique combination of aircraft hangar, art gallery, gastronomy and adventure area.
-With its opening in August 2003, a series of extraordinary in-house and external events began, whereby the demands on technology, execution and quality can be described as high.
+Hangar-7 at Salzburg Airport is a unique combination of aircraft hangar, art gallery, gastronomy and museum.
+At its opening in August 2003, a series of extraordinary in-house and external events began, whereby the demands on technology, execution and quality were very high.

-Seen from the outside, Hangar-7 quotes the basic shape of a wing.
-Inside the building itself, an almost heavenly expanse opens up.
-A shell construction consisting of glass and steel, with a maximum free span of approx. 95m x 66m, spans an area of 3700m² and encloses a gross volume above level of 49,100 m³.
+Seen from the outside, Hangar-7 resembles the shape of a wing.
+Inside the building itself, a large space can be found.
+A shell construction consisting of glass and steel, with dimensions of approx. 95m x 66m, spans an area of 3700m², and encloses a total volume of 49,100 m³.

 This results in impressive physical as well as optical dimensions, which in practice are accompanied by a reverberation time of more than 6 seconds, which is a real challenge in terms of sound engineering considerations.
-For years, no completely satisfying approach was found and in the sound reinforcement scene more and more statements about the difficult acoustic working conditions were made. within the house, the high installation effort per event, the complex but unavoidable cable routing, as well as the ubiquitous presence of the flown loudspeakers and/or those placed on tripods were also under discussion.
-These circumstances were in stark contrast to the house’s idea of an optically compatible overall impression, which – measured by the appearance of the hangar – seems all too understandable.
-In addition, the achievable results in terms of speech intelligibility, homogeneity of sound level distribution and, last but not least, reproduction quality seemed to be in need of improvement.
+For years, no completely satisfying approach was found.
+For each event, a complex installation was required.
+This included a large amount of cable routing, as well as the presence of many different loudspeakers.
+These circumstances were in stark contrast to Redbull’s vision of simple elegance inside and outside of the building.
+In addition, the achievable results in terms of speech intelligibility, homogeneity of sound level distribution, and reproduction quality needed improvement.

 All Beginnings are Difficult

-We met this challenge for the first time in 2006, and based on the experience we had already gained with Alcon’s audio up to that time and the proven Pro-Ribbon technology, we originally designed the concept of a fixed installation in the hangar for voice announcements and also for background sound reinforcement.
-However, due to the demand profile that emerged in various test series, our concept was expanded accordingly until we finally offered complete audio equipment that would make Hangar-7 largely independent of the equipment to be rented.
-Finally, our considerations led above all to mobile sound reinforcement units, which in the practical everyday life of Hangar-7 only allow the flexibility that we determined as a basic requirement for the events taking place in Hangar-7.
+Based on the experience we had already gained with Alcons Audio and the proven class of Pro-Ribbon technology, we originally designed the concept of a fixed installation in the hangar for announcements and background sound.
+However, due to the demand profile that emerged in various test series, our concept was expanded accordingly until we came to the point where we offered a complete audio package.
+The solution consisted of 4 portable sound towers that could be moved at will around the Hangar as and when needed.

 Effective in Theory…